showrin20/C_CPP_Java-programming-and-oop/OOP/readme.md

 - **Constructor Overloading**: Multiple constructors with different parameters.
 - **This Pointer**: Refers to the current object, used to differentiate between instance variables and parameters or to invoke other constructors.

-This overview provides a clear understanding of constructors, constructor overloading, and the `this` pointer, with practical examples for better comprehension.